carecornersg/test2/docs/index.md

-# CAS User Guide - test2
+# CAS User Guide - testing

-Welcome to the CAS (Call Activation System) User Guide (Test2).
+Welcome to the CAS (Call Activation System) User Guide (Testing).
 This documentation will walk you through the complete process of setting up and using the CAS system.

 ## What is CAS?